-Directors' responsibility statement
+Director's responsibility statement

-The directors are responsible for the preparation and fair presentation of the annual financial statements of Fox Street 7 (RF) Limited, comprising the statement of financial position at 31 March 2020, and the statements of comprehensive income, changes in equity and cash flows for the period then ended, and the notes to the financial statements which include a summary of significant accounting policies and other explanatory notes, in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.
+The directors are responsible for the preparation and fair presentation of the annual financial statements of Fox Street 6 (RF) Limited, comprising the statement of financial position at 31 March 2021, and the statements of comprehensive income, changes in equity and cash flows for the year then ended, and the notes to the financial statements which include a summary of significant accounting policies and other explanatory notes, in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.
 In addition, the directors are responsible for preparing the Directors' Report.